-Herbs are aromatic plants that are generally used for garnishing and flavouring.
+Herbs are aromatic plants that are generally used for garnishing and flavoring.
 Some herbs also have medicinal properties while some are used as fragrances.
 Herbs are mostly leaves, though they can include grasses, berries, stems, and roots.

-Back in India the curry leaves, coriander leaves or cilantro, bay leaf and mint are the only herbs that I have used.
-After moving to Qatar, I got to know parsely, thyme, basil, sage, marjoram, dill (all of which I grew in my garden), rosemary (still trying) and pandan leaves.
+Back in India the curry leaves, coriander leaves or cilantro, bay leaf, and mint are the only herbs that I have used.
+After moving to Qatar, I got to know parsley, thyme, basil, sage, marjoram, dill, rosemary (all of which I grew in my garden), and pandan leaves.

 So here we go…

 Think basil and immediately pesto comes to mind.
 The most common basil used in Mediterranean cuisine and most of the world is the sweet basil.

 This is different from the holy basil or Tulsi revered by the Hindus.
 Other than this there is the Thai basil as well as the lemon basil both used in South East Asia.

 Recent studies show that basil is rich in phenolic compounds and polyphenols.
 It is rich in antioxidants.
 It helps in reducing inflammation, has anti-aging and anti-bacterial properties.

 Thus apart from providing flavor, it has immense health benefits.
 Basil is normally added at the end of cooking, as cooking quickly destroys the flavor.